 Step 1: Open 7-Zip File Manager by typing 7-Zip in the Start search box and then pressing Enter key.

-Step 2: Once 7-Zip window is launched, click Tools menu, and then click Options to open the same.
+Step 2: Once the 7-Zip window is launched, click Tools menu and then click Options to open the same.

 Step 3: Switch to the 7-Zip tab.
-Under Context menu items section, uncheck the checkbox labelled CRC SHA >, and then click Apply button to get rid of CRC SHA from the context menu.
+Under the Context menu items section, uncheck the checkbox labeled CRC SHA >, and then click the Apply button to get rid of CRC SHA from the context menu.

 NOTE: If you see an error dialog with “An event was unable to invoke any of the subscribers” message, click OK button to remove the context menu entry.